-No. Additional time is only allowed for those candidates who declare they have a specific need for this.
+No. Additional time is only allowed for those candidates who declare they have a medically diagnosed special educational needs or disability, and the IRSE team will work with them to meet their requirements.

 Questions for the Certificate in Railway Control Engineering Fundamentals (Module A) are multiple choice / similar requiring very little typing.

 Questions for modules B, C and D are mainly essay-type questions which can be typed or hand written, although candidates are encouraged to type answers directly into the exam software, if they can, to make use of the grammar / spell checkers and to ensure that examiners can read their answers.
 You may also wish to hand draw sketches to supplement your answer.
-Time will be allocated for uploading these handwritten / hand drawn sheets
+Time is allocated for uploading these handwritten / hand drawn sheets

 No. All modules are set in English and require answers in English.

 Yes.
 The IRSE is an international organisation and the exam reflects this in its questions.
 All questions are reviewed for their relevance to our candidates.

 Candidates for the Certificate (Module A) are encouraged to read and fully understand all the documents in the reading list, some of which are UK-biased.

 Candidates for modules B, C and D are advised to state which principles they are referring to in their answers to ensure that the examiners mark with these in mind